wilsonmontalvo/vsc-jsonsnippets/README.md

 | paircln | Create JSON key/value pair ending with comma and jumping to next line.
 Not recommended for complex "value" |

 ## Productivity shortcuts:
-Supported only on JSON files so far.
-They will be extended soon for JavaScript, TypeScript.

 | Snippets | Content |
 | -------: | --------|